 There are times when a viewfinder would be very useful.
 Consequently, if you’re more interested in shooting stills than video, the Canon PowerShot G5 X II may be a better choice as it has a viewfinder built-in.

-My first impression of the Canon PowerShot G7 X Mark III is that it’s a snappy performer.
+From the outset, it’s clear that the Canon PowerShot G7 X Mark III is a snappy performer.
 It gets subjects sharp quickly and without fuss.
 Also, the camera’s face detection AF is generally reliable when the screen is flipped up for vlogging and selfies.